OzymandiasTheGreat/python-libinput/README.rst

 However I've come to realize I have neither time, interest nor hardware required to maintain python bindings for something as big as libinput.

-So, if you use this project, know a little C and think you could take over, make a couple pull requests fixing some of the outstanding bugs and we'll arrange for you to take over.
+So, if you use this project, know a little C and think you could take over...
+Drop me a line and we'll talk about it.

+Until then I'm archiving this repo.

 -----------------